text-mask/text-mask/componentDocumentation.md

 ### `mask` function (a.k.a dynamic mask)

 You can also pass a function as the `mask`.
 The function will receive the user input at every change.
 The function is expected to return a `mask` string.

-This is useful when we want to format a user input of unknown length, such as formatting a number to currency or email address.
+This feature is useful when we want to format a user input of unknown length, such as formatting a number to currency or formatting a string to email address mask.

 For an example of a dynamic mask, see the source code of [`createCurrencyMask`](https://github.com/msafi/text-mask/blob/master/addons/src/createCurrencyMask.js).